 History junkie in me in wants to visit one of the oldest living cities in the world – Jerusalem.
 The fact that it has been the birthplace of 3 major religions makes it fascinating.
 I want to see where the spiritual roots of a large section of humanity are rooted.
-I want to see if it also carries the vibes like our Kashi.
+And I want to see if it also carries the vibes like our Kashi.

 I was fascinated by the images of its markets like Shuk – hope to buy tempting fruits there someday.
 Guess their markets are as noisy as ours, if not more.

-Museum lover in me can not wait to visit the country with a maximum number of museums per capita.
+The museum lover in me can not wait to visit the country with a maximum number of museums per capita.

 Dear Universe, now that I have told you so much, please conspire fast to send me to Israel.